weipin/jewzruxin/README.md

 A HTTPService profile is a dictionary which describes a "service" with base  URL, endpoints, etc. Here is a [profile example](https://github.com/weipin/jewzruxin/blob/master/Playground/Files/Playground.playground/Pages/HTTP%20Advanced.xcplaygroundpage/Resources/github.plist) of the GitHub service.

 ### Define profile with Property Lists
 You construct a profile with [Property Lists](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/PropertyLists/Introduction/Introduction.html) and bundle the file into the app.
-The Property Lists file should be named after the `serviceName`.
+The Property Lists file should be named after the return value of the method `serviceName`.

 ### Assign a profile
 Besides the implicit convention discussed above, you can assign the profile (a dictionary) explicitly, as long as the profile is valid.
 The dictionary can be passed to the initializer of a HTTPSession subclass, or be assigned to the property `profile`.